themeteorchef/holiday-wish-list/holiday-wish-list.md

 Easy peasy!
 Inside of our `list` template's `onCreated` method, we simply create a call to `template.subscribe` (short-handing this by storing `Template.instance()` in a variable), passing `list` as the name of the publication we'll subscribe to.
 The interesting part here is what we're passing in the second argument `FlowRouter.current().params._id`.
 Rember that when we create a new list, we're redirecting our user to `/lists/:_id`.
 Here, we're grabbing whatever value is currently set in the `:_id` part.
 Why are we passing this to our subscription?

 This will make it possible to only subscribe to the list—and list items—matching that `_id`.
 This is both a performance and security technique.
-Performance, because it will prevent us from sending every list in the database down the wire, and security, because it will prevent us from wisher's seeing other wisher's lists.
+Performance, because it will prevent us from sending every list in the database down the wire, and security, because it will prevent wishers from seeing other wisher's lists.
 Real quick, let's take a peek at the publication so we know what we're getting.

 <p class="block-header">/server/publications/lists.js</p>